jgclark/NotePlan-Plugins/README-Plugins.md

   ]
 }
 ```
+### Passing command parameters
+In the first `command` string above, there is a `{FILENAME}`.
+This indicates that it is expecting a filename to be passed for the plugin to process.
+Compare the second command which doesn't need a particular note to be specified.  **Q for EM: This feels a bit of a hack, but I can't think of a more elegant solution right now.**

+Other possible parameter type identifiers:
+- `{STRING}` -- general string  **Q for EM: How to encapsulate the string to pass all sorts of characters safely?
+Base64?**
+- `{TITLE}` -- a note's title

+**Q for EM: Any others?**
 ## config.json
 The JSON file that stores the actual current Preference settings.
 This will be maintained by NotePlan.
 When a plugin is installed, it copies any `plugin.preference` item defaults into this file.